kevinvandenbreemen/android-file-vault/README.md

 <a name="project_purposes"></a>
 ## Project Purposes
 This project allows me to investigate storing and working with encrypted data in a mobile environment.
-It contains various simple applications, such as notes, projects, and even images.
+It contains various simple demonstration applications, such as notes, projects, and a camera app.
 The project utilizes RxJava to allow for asynchronous encryption and decryption of data.
 It also makes use of simple MVP design patterns to allow me to create re-usable and testable software components.

 Below you will find general designs as well as additional details on interesting areas of this codebase.